raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 instruct a client to close a connection because the server can only send EDNS(0) options in responses to queries that contained EDNS(0) options.

-This document defines a new DNS Stateful Operations OPCODE used to carry operations within persistent stateful connections, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs including ones used to manage session timeouts and termination.
+This document defines a new DNS Stateful Operation OPCODE used to carry operations within persistent stateful connections, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs including ones used to manage session timeouts and termination.

-This new format has distinct advantages over the an RR based format because it is more generic, more flexible and more compact.
+This new format has distinct advantages over an RR based format because it is more explicit and more compact.
 Each TLV definition is specific to the use case, and as a result contains no redundant or overloaded fields.
 Importantly, it completely avoids conflating DNS Stateful Operations in anyway with normal DNS operations or with existing EDNS(0) based functionality.
 A goal